truenas/middleware/docs/userguide/index.rst

 View Disks
 ~~~~~~~~~~

-Storage → Volumes → View Disks allows you to view all of the disks recognized by the FreeNAS® system.
-An example is shown in Figure 8.1f.
+:menuselection:`Storage --> Volumes --> View Disks` allows you to view all of the disks recognized by the FreeNAS® system.
+An example is shown in Figure
+8.1f.

 **Figure 8.1f: Viewing Disks**